spring-projects-experimental/spring-grpc/README.md

 </dependencyManagement>
 ```

-Gradle users can also use the Spring gRPC Dependencies by leveraging Gradle (5.0+) native support for declaring dependency constraints using a Maven BOM.
+Gradle users can also use the dependencies by leveraging Gradle (5.0+) native support for declaring dependency constraints using a Maven BOM.
 This is implemented by adding a 'platform' dependency handler method to the dependencies section of your Gradle build script.
 As shown in the snippet below this can then be followed by version-less declarations of the Starter Dependencies for the one or more spring-grpc modules you wish to use, e.g. spring-grpc-openai.